Netcentric/aem-htl-style-guide/README.md

   - [4.5](#4.5) <a name='4.5'></a> **Re-use expressions with identifiers**

-    If a test block statement is used multiple times, define an identifer and re-use it, for performance reasons.
+    If a test block statement is used multiple times, define an identifer and re-use it this way instead.
+This will allow the htl compiler to cache the expression result and will also make your code easier to read and understand.

     ```html
     <!--/* Bad */-->